rems-project/lem/README.md

 apt-get install opam` (e.g. on Ubuntu 20.04) or follow the [instructions from the opam website](https://opam.ocaml.org/doc/Install.html).
-On older Ubuntu versions you will not be able to use their package manager's opam 1 version, and will need to install it following the instructions on the opam website.
+On older Ubuntu versions you will not be able to use their package manager's opam 1 version, and will need to install opam 2 following the instructions on the opam website.

 Then `opam install lem` will install the latest Lem version.